CS-SI/SafeScale/doc/USAGE.md

 Ready to serve :-)
 ```

-By default, safescaled displays only warnings and errors messages.
-To have more information, you can use -v to increase verbosity, and -d to use debug mode.
+By default, ```safescaled``` displays only warnings and errors messages.
+To have more information, you can use ```-v``` to increase verbosity, and ```-d``` to use debug mode (```-d -v``` will produce A LOT of messages, it's for debug purposes).
 <br><br>

-## <a name="safescale"></a>safescale
+## safescale

 `safescale` is the client part of SafeScale.
 It consists of a CLI to interact with the safescale daemon to manage cloud infrastructures.

-The different available commands can be obtained via the **`--help`** option on each command and are reminded hereafter. _Note that, despite of our efforts, the help got by the CLI might be more accurate and up-to-date than the following descriptions._
+The different available commands can be obtained via the **`--help`** option on each command and are listed hereafter. _Note that, despite of our efforts, the help got by the CLI might be more accurate and up-to-date than the following descriptions._

 Each command returns its results on the standard output in 2 forms according to the expected result type:

 - no result is expected: a simple comment about the execution of the command
 - a result is expected: the result is formatted in **JSON** (or null if no result is produced); for eye-candy formatting, you can use `| jq` at the end of the command.
+- outputs are expected: the outputs are displayed in sync with the work done on the remote side (for example, ```safescale platform kubectl``` command)

+Each command has an exit status which is 0 if it succeeded, and !=0 if failed.
+If the command displays a result in JSON format, the JSON code contains the same exit code.

 The commands are presented in logical order as if the user wanted to create some servers with a shared storage space.
 <br>

-#### <a name="safescale_globals"></a>Global options
+#### Global options

 ``safescale`` accepts global_options just before the subcommand, which are :